 So I signed up to it via their website juan.tax.
 It's completely free to sign up as it says so on their website's home page.

-After you have gone through and followed the slideshow above on how to file your Quarterly ITR via JuanTax, you're basically done in filing your Quarterly ITR.
+After you have completed filing your Quarterly ITR via JuanTax, you're basically done in filing your Quarterly ITR.

 If you have a tax due for Q1, you can pay online outside of JuanTax using the following methods: